Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 - if the input is pandas, keep as-is
 - if the input is a non-pandas dataframe, then convert to pandas

-However, even in the best-case zero-copy-conversion scenario, this presents several issues:
+This may look like a good solution - however, even in the best-case zero-copy-conversion scenario, it presents several issues:

-- once the input has been converted to pandas, there's no standardised way of converting back to the original dataframe library.
+- once the input has been converted to pandas, there's no standardised way of converting back to the original dataframe library
 - using pandas as an engine may be significantly slower than doing everything using the original dataframe